-The owner of the property is typically considered to be the Responsible Person for ensuring compliance with the SANS 10400-XA Regulations, unless he or she appoints a professional, eg an architect, draughtsperson or engineer, who is then deemed to be the Appointed Person.
-By the time the plans are submitted to council, a decision must be made as to which of the three routes to compliance with the SANS 10400-XA Regulations will be followed.
-If either the Performance Route or Reference Building Route is pursued, a Competent Person - Energy must also be appointed.
+The owner of the building (the Responsible Person) is typically considered to be the person responsible for compliance with the SANS 10400-XA Regulations, unless he or she appoints a professional, eg an architect, draughtsperson or engineer, who is then deemed to be the Appointed Person.
+By the time the plans are submitted to council, a decision must be made as to which route to compliance with the SANS 10400-XA Regulations will be followed.
+If the Performance Route or Reference Building Route is pursued, a Competent Person - Energy must be appointed.